 The Role of Human Resources

-Human resources personnel are another important group to involve when developing a BCP, as they understand how employees should respond during a crisis or emergency situation.
-They can provide guidance on how employees should react and what procedures should be followed in order to ensure everyone’s safety and security during times of disruption or crisis.
+Human resources personnel are another important group to involve when developing a BCP+ document, as they understand how employees should respond during a crisis or emergency situation.
+They can provide guidance on how employees should react and what procedures should be followed in order to ensure everyone’s safety and security during times of unexpected disruption, or crisis.

-Human resources personnel also play an important role in preparing employees for any potential disruptions by providing training sessions on how best to respond during these situations.
+Human resources personnel also play an important role in preparing employees for responding to any potential disruptions by providing training sessions on how best to respond during these situations.

 Recovery Teams